Encourage students to reflect on the negative consequences of bullying using these powerful bullying writing prompts.

 17. Draft an article for the school newspaper giving tips on how to stand up against a bully without fighting.

-18. In your opinion, what is cyberbulling?
+18. What is cyberbullying?
 Describe some ways to prevent it.

 19. Write a story using these words: friendship, bully, overcome, lesson

-20. Bullies often try to isolate their victims from others.
-If you know someone is feeling left out or isolated, what actions can you take to make the individual feel more supported and less alone?
+20. If you know someone is feeling left out or isolated, what actions can you take to make the individual feel more supported and less alone?

 22. Write about a time when someone tried to intimidate you.
 What happened, and how did you respond?